godot-go/godot-go/README.md

 ### Building Godot-Go

 In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
-Development is built and tested off of [Godot@44e399e](https://github.com/godotengine/godot/tree/44e399ed5fa895f760b2995e59788bdb49782666).
-The bindings will not work unless running with a bleeding edge version of Godot as of 2023-10-01 as the bindings are dependent on changes to the GDExtensions interface that bring better virtual call support.
+Development is built and tested off of Godot 4.2-dev6 or [Godot@57a6813](https://github.com/godotengine/godot/tree/57a6813bb8bc2417ddef1058d422a91f0c9f753c).

     # exports the latest gdextension_interface.h and extension_api.json from the godot binary